 The tread pattern of the first Hakkapeliittas was designed for snowy weather.
 As the number of cars increased and road maintenance improved, the winter driving conditions also changed: there was a lot of traffic and ploughed road surfaces became icy.
-At the turn of the 1960s, developing a skid stopper between the tyre and the road in order to improve the grip of the winter tyre tread.
+At the turn of the 1960s, developing a skid stopper between the tire and the road in order to improve the grip of the winter tire tread.

 Stud inventor Ryhönen and the Kometa-Hakkapeliitta

-Non-studded winter tyres enter the market
+Non-studded winter tires enter the market

 Initially, the legislation in different countries differed as regards the use of skid stoppers in road traffic.
-In Finland, the home of the winter tyre, new studded tyre regulations were introduced in the 1970s in order to control road wear.
+In Finland, the home of the winter tire, new studded tire regulations were introduced in the 1970s in order to control road wear.
 The stud protrusion was set at 1.5 mm for passenger cars and their number and force were limited.
 The usage period for skid stoppers was set to be from mid-October until April.

 development challenges in the 1970s.
-In the 1980s, the development of stud technology focused on improving handling and driving comfort: radial tyres and even more powerful cars required the stud to roll lightly as well.
+In the 1980s, the development of stud technology focused on improving handling and driving comfort: radial tires and even more powerful cars required the stud to roll lightly as well.
 Stud size was reduced and the tip was rounded.